List of Notre Dame Fighting Irish football captains

 There were at least four captains who were chosen by their peers to represent the Fighting Irish in the next football season, but were unable to perform their duty for a variety of reasons.
 Bill Walsh was elected to the distinction in 1896 after leading the Irish as starting quarterback in the previous season, but turned it down to enter Georgetown Law School.
 George Gipp was originally elected to be captain of the football team in 1920, but Knute Rockne suspended him in March because of what he stated as missing too many classes, while other reports speculated that he had been caught at an off-limits nightclub.
 In March 1935, captain-elect Joe Sullivan died of pneumonia, and as a result no captain acting in any capacity represented the Irish on the field that season.
 Moreover, an award in his name was donated by the Notre Dame club of New York to the interhall football program to serve as their season's championship trophy.
 Bill Smith was intended to become captain of the 1936 team, but was forced to drop football after a doctor deemed him unfit to play, with John Lautar filling his place as an acting captain.
-Of the four, Bill Smith and Joe Sullivan are the only two who are given recognition on the official list of Notre Dame captains, although a footnote below each season explains their unique circumstances.
+Of the four, only Smith and Sullivan are given recognition on the official list of Notre Dame captains, although a footnote below each season explains their unique circumstances.

-Game-by-game captains
+Game captains

 No permanent captains were selected during the 1946 and 2010 seasons.
 Head coaches Frank Leahy (1946) and Brian Kelly (2010) chose a new captain for each game in their respective seasons.
-Game-by-game captains were also chosen during the 2002 season under Tyrone Willingham, but four permanent captains were eventually selected at the end of the season.
+Game captains were also selected during the 2002 season under Tyrone Willingham, but four permanent captains were eventually selected at the end of the season.